Welding cast iron in house is possible—under certain conditions

 Some cast iron alloys are easier to weld than others:

-Grey cast iron is the most common variety.
-It is more ductile and weldable than white cast iron, but still poses a challenge to prospective welders— the carbon within grey cast iron can enter the weld pool to cause weld metal embrittlement.
+Grey cast iron is the most common form of cast iron.
+Carbon precipitates out into graphite flakes during manufacturing into either a pearlite or ferrite crystalline microstructure.
+It is more ductile and weldable than white cast iron.
+However, it still poses a challenge to prospective welders as the graphite flakes within grey cast iron can enter the weld pool to cause weld metal embrittlement.

 Clean the casting